For all the best things to do in Port Douglas, I’ve rounded up my favourite activities to help you plan your trip.

 Benjamin Wallace leads the kitchen and worked for most of his career at hatted Thai restaurants in Melbourne.
 His wife Rachel Boon grew up in Port Douglas and leads their organic garden, growing everything from kaffir lime trees and mangos, to Southeast Asian herbs, Thai eggplants and an array of fruit & veggies.

-I’m not really a fan of traditional zoos and prefer to view animals in the wild, but Wildlife Habitat is a bit different.
+I’m not usually a fan of traditional zoos and prefer to view animals in the wild, but Wildlife Habitat is a bit different.
 The first time I visited I was really impressed with the spacious and open environment where most animals can roam free within their specific habitat.
 They’re also committed to conservation and run a wildlife rescue program, whilst being fully eco-certified.

 The Wildlife Habitat is a great option for families and people of all ages to observe a variety of native Australian animals, including tree-kangaroos, koalas, kangaroos and cassowaries.
 Visit their website to find out more, or pre-book your visit online.

 This beast is also in the Daintree rainforest just past Mossman.
 At the time it was the hardest physical activity I’ve ever endured, but it was also the most rewarding.
 The quote “it’s not the mountain we conquer, but ourselves” is how I’d best describe the experience.